The Right Ghostwriter for You

 Read up on the ghostwriter to discover his or her area of expertise.
 If you have trouble finding this information online, simply ask the ghostwriter about their preferences in an email or during the initial conversation.

-Summarize your story to the ghostwriter
+Summarize your story for the ghostwriter

 A ghostwriter doesn’t need all the details of your story to determine if she is the right ghostwriter for you.
 The broad strokes are enough for her to make a decision.
 With this in mind, don’t download your entire story to the writer in the initial conversation.
 Instead, find a way to summarize it in a few paragraphs.
 I recommend that you prepare this before you contact a prospective ghostwriter.